kevinrenskers/mixedcase.nl/content/articles/2020-06-07-firestore.md

 Overall, I am really super happy with Firestore and would highly recommend anyone to check it out, especially for mobile apps (a bit less for web apps due to the SDK size).

 As for my side project: I've recently announced it to the world: https://www.critical-notes.com.
 It's a note-taking tool for roleplaying games like D&D. It has a web client (written in Svelte), an iOS app (SwiftUI) and a native macOS app (using Catalyst), and I hope to release the web client in a public beta this summer.
-I'll write about the iOS app and my experience with SwiftUI soon!
+I'll write about the iOS app and [my experience with SwiftUI](/articles/2020/06/21/swiftui-review/) ~~soon~~!